DanielLiamAnderson/Packaide/README.md

 To build Packaide, you will need the following

 * A modern C++ compiler.
 GCC 7 and Clang 5 should be sufficient, but newer doesn't hurt.
-* `CMake 3.13+` and a compatible build tool, e.g., Make.
+* `CMake 3.13+` and a compatible build tool, e.g., Make or Ninja.
 If the version in your package manager is too old, install it from [CMake](https://cmake.org/download/).
 * `Python 3.6+` You might need to upgrade your Python version if it is lower than this.
-* `Boost 1.65.1+` This version is probably available in your package manager.
-If not, you may need to install it manually.
-See [Boost](https://www.boost.org/).
-* `Boost Python` You should be able to find this in your package manager.
-If not, see [Boost](https://www.boost.org/) as above.
 * `CGAL` Probably in your package manager.
 See [CGAL](https://www.cgal.org/index.html)

-**[!]
-IMPORTANT [!]
-Make sure that your Boost Python version corresponds to your Python version.
-Boost Python compiled for Python 2 will not work with Python 3.
-Even different subversions (e.g. Python 3.6 vs Python 3.7) may be incompatible.**

-In theory, everything should be doable on Windows, but we haven't tried, and it might require some fiddling.

 ## Building and installing